quynhanhha/train-scheduler/README.md

 # Train Scheduler API

-A railway scheduling system with time-based conflict detection on single-track segments.
-Built with FastAPI, SQLAlchemy, and SQLite.

 ## Overview

 This system manages train scheduling across a railway network, ensuring safe operations by detecting and preventing conflicts when multiple trains attempt to use single-track segments simultaneously.
 The core feature is **time-based conflict detection**: when scheduling a trip, the system checks if any segment of the route is a single-track section that overlaps in time with another planned or active trip.
 If a conflict is detected, the system returns detailed information about the conflicting trips, enabling operators to adjust schedules before committing changes.